Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Example video lesson from Princeton Review

-In comparison, Manhattan Prep’s Complete course offers only 6 months of access.
+In comparison, Manhattan Prep’s live course offers only 6 months of access.

-If you intend to take the GMAT multiple times—whether because you’re a nervous test taker treating your first attempt as a trial run, or because you’re a working professional or busy parent studying over an extended period—Princeton Review’s Core Concepts course would be the superior choice.
+If you intend to take the GMAT multiple times—whether because you’re a nervous test taker treating your first attempt as a trial run, or because you’re a working professional or busy parent studying over an extended period—Princeton Review’s live course would be the better choice.

 ➡️Want more detail?
 Read our full review of the Princeton Review GMAT course